The value of your investments and the income from them may go down as well as up, and you could get back less than you invested.

 Key points to consider:

-• Each account will need an LEI
+- Each account needs an LEI

 I confirm that I am a Financial Adviser, Solicitor or Accountant and authorised to conduct investment business.